MilanKacar/milankacar.github.io/_posts/2025-12-24-blog126-bpe-how-tokenizer-works.md

 * **Updated Vocab:** $\{..., est, lo\}$
 * **Updated Corpus:** `lo w`, `lo w e r`, `n e est`, `w i d est`

 By the end of this process, the word "newest" has been compressed from 6 tokens to 3 ($n, e, est$).
-Mathematical efficiency is achieved because the model no longer needs to learn the relationship between $e$, $s$, and $t$ individually; it treats $est$ as a singular semantic unit.
+Mathematical efficiency is achieved because the model no longer needs to learn the relationship between $e, s, t$ individually; it treats $est$ as a singular semantic unit.

 ---